asiakay/DiabetesEase-Pro/README.md

 ## Project Status

-- DiabeteEase Pro is actively developed, with regular updates and improvements.
+- DiabeteEase Pro is at ideation stage  and will be actively developed, with regular updates and improvements.

 ## License